Thursday, February 26, 2026

 In our Gospel today, Jesus states: “We must work the works of him who sent me while it is day; night is coming, when no one can work.
 As long as I am in the world, I am the light of the world.”(John 9: 4-5)

-On this 4th Sunday of Advent, our Gospel of the healing of the blind man gives us a lot to think about regarding the merciful love of God and the obstacles to the healing power of Christ that exist in our lives.
+On this 4th Sunday of Lent, our Gospel of the healing of the blind man gives us a lot to think about regarding the merciful love of God and the obstacles to the healing power of Christ that exist in our lives.

-Perhaps the main message of this miracle of healing n the Gospel has to do with the way we respond to God’s grace that is present to us in our lives.
-Christ comes to save us and to offer us salvation, but we have the free will as to how we respond.
-Christ offers us healing in our lives in different ways.
+Perhaps the main message of this miracle of healing in today’s Gospel relates to the way we respond to God’s grace in our lives.
+Jesus comes to save us and to offer us salvation, but we have free will as to how we respond.
+Jesus offers us healing in different ways.
 Not just physical healing, but also spiritual and emotional healing.
 Healing to move on from the hurts and pains of our past.
 Healing to be able to forgive others, to forgive ourselves, to forgive God.

 On this 4th Sunday of Lent, may we feel the light of Christ that is present to us.
 May we feel his healing presence in our lives.